2ndkauboy/meta-box-boilerplate/README.md

 Just write a new PHP class which extends the `Meta_Box` base class and implements the `Meta_Box_Interface`.
 This new new class needs to have two functions: `render()` and `save()`.
 In the constructor of this new class, you call the constructor of the parent class.
-Here you can define the name, label, post type and, position and priority of the new meta box.
+Here you can define the name, label, post type, position and priority of the new meta box.

 ### Can I use this boilderplate inside of my own plugin or theme? ###